Kaxxtik/Devops-Resources/README.md

 ## 🌟 A Message from Me

- I am thrilled to contribute to the world and support those who want to study DevOps!
-If you have suggestions or would like to make changes, feel free to fork this repository and modify it as you see fit.
-Let's learn and grow together!
+I’m glad to support those interested in learning DevOps.
+If you have suggestions or want to make changes, feel free to fork this repository.

 ---

-> 💬 If you find these resources helpful, please give a star to this repository! ⭐
+> 💬 If you find these resources useful, please give this repository a star! ⭐

 ---